Romanian Air Force: Cold War

-Starting with 1948, Romania tailored its military to Soviet concepts and doctrine.
-On 15 February 1949, the Aviation Command was established based on the Soviet model (regiments instead of flotillas).
+Starting in 1948, Romania tailored its military to Soviet concepts and doctrine.
+On 15 February 1949, the Aviation Command was established based on the Soviet model, regiments replacing the flotillas.
+A year later, on 1 April 1950, the military aviation was named Forțele Aeriene Militare (lit.
+'Military Air Forces').
 In the following years, new Soviet aircraft, such as Yakovlev Yak-18, Polikarpov Po-2, Lavochkin La-9, Tupolev Tu-2, and Ilyushin Il-10 entered service.
-In 1951, 9 Yakovlev Yak-17s and Yak-23s entered the air force, and in 1952, other 88 aircraft: MiG-15 and MiG-17.
+The first jet fighters – Yakovlev Yak-17s and Yak-23s entered service in 1951, followed in 1952 by another 88 MiG-15 aircraft.
 In 1958, the first supersonic fighter MiG-19 entered the inventory.
-Three years later, in February 1962, a new fighter was added to the inventory, MiG-21, which represented one of the most effective fighters of that time.
+Three years later, in February 1962, a new fighter was added to the inventory, the MiG-21, which represented one of the most effective fighters of that time.

-Starting with 1974, Romanian-made aircraft supplemented the already existing jets.
+Starting in 1974, Romanian-made aircraft supplemented the already existing jets.
 The Romanian IAR-93 attack aircraft flew its first flight on 31 October 1974.
 It represented a great step forward taking into account that it was the only jet fighter not made by the Soviets, the only one ever manufactured and operated by a Warsaw Pact country.

-In 1962, the first helicopter subunits were established and followed later on, in 1965, by the first Soviet Mi-2 and Mi-4 helicopters.
-From 1968, Mi-8 helicopters will also enter service.
-Renewing the aircraft fleet process went on with the first 2 MiG-23s arriving on 23 January 1979.
+In February 1956, the first helicopter squadron was established, followed by the reception of the first helicopter, a Soviet Mi-4, a few months later.
+In 1961, the squadron received other Mi-4s, while PZL SM-1 and SM-2 helicopters equipped another squadron.
+From 1968, Mi-8 helicopters also entered service.
+In 1971, the first Romanian-manufactured helicopters entered service – the SA 316 Alouette III produced under license by IAR as the IAR 316.
+Renewing the aircraft fleet process went on with the first MiG-23s arriving on 23 January 1979.

-On 14 May 1981, at 20:16, Soviet spaceship Soyuz-40 was launched from Baikonur to perform a common Romanian-Soviet flight, with Lieutenant Dumitru Prunariu and Colonel Leonid Popov as commander on board.
-During the early 1980s, 67th Fighter-Bomber Regiment and 49th Fighter-Bomber Regiment from Craiova and Ianca were equipped with new IAR-93s, which replaced old MiG-15s and MiG-17s.
+On 14 May 1981, at 20:16, the Soviet spaceship Soyuz 40 was launched from Baikonur to perform a common Romanian-Soviet flight, with Lieutenant Dumitru Prunariu and Colonel Leonid Popov as commander on board.
+During the early 1980s, the 67th Fighter-Bomber Regiment and the 49th Fighter-Bomber Regiment from Craiova and Ianca were equipped with new IAR-93s, which replaced old MiG-15s and MiG-17s.
 In December 1989, just a few days before the Romanian revolution against communism began, MiG-29 aircraft entered the Air Force inventory.
-Initially 45 MiG-29s were ordered but only 21 were delivered, with the rest of the order being cancelled.
+Initially, 45 MiG-29s were ordered but only 21 were delivered, with the rest of the order being cancelled.
 The MiG-29s were assigned to the 2nd and 3rd Squadrons of the 57th Fighter Regiment located at the Mihail Kogălniceanu Airport.